sandstorm-io/sandstorm/docs/administering/active-directory.md

 Note that you can also set up Sandstorm to integrate with Active Directory using LDAP bind to authenticate users.
 We recommend Active Directory Federation Services or Microsoft Azure AD Single Sign-On instead, which use SAML.
-SAML has the advantage that user never type passwords into Sandstorm.
+SAML has the advantage that users never type passwords into Sandstorm.
 If you must use LDAP instead, see the general [Sandstorm for Work documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.